-Each year Bay produces three full-scale dramatic performances, and every other spring, students direct and perform their own one-act series.
-Performances have included the musicals “Fiddler on the Roof," “Once Upon a Mattress,” and "Into the Woods," and plays such as “A Midsummer Night's Dream
+This year Bay will mount two full-scale dramatic productions, one in the fall and one in the spring.
+Every other spring, students direct and perform their own one-act series.
+Performances have included the musicals "The Addams Family," “Fiddler on the Roof," “Once Upon a Mattress,” "Seussical," and "Into the Woods," and plays such as “A Midsummer Night's Dream

 The Bay School Jazz Club and The Bay School Chorus perform at school gatherings and for community groups and schools.
 Jazz students comprise the pit band for school musicals and find inspiration in San Francisco’s vibrant jazz scene.

 The Bay School has an agreement with the Fort Mason Center, Southside Theater to hold performances at that venue.
 About Southside Theater

 The Old Man has kept his post as the sole caretaker of the moon for as long as he (or his wife, the Old Woman) can remember.
 When she is drawn away by a mysterious melody sparking memories of their shared past, the Old Man must decide between duty (and routine) and love (and adventure).
 Luckily for audiences everywhere, he chooses the latter, and what follows is an imaginative sea-faring epic, encompassing apocalyptic storms, civil wars, leviathans of the deep, and cantankerous ghosts, as well as the fiercest obstacle of all: change.

 See "The Old Man and the Moon" at the Southside Theater on April 23, 24 and 25 at 7:30 p.m.
 Tickets go on sale later this spring.